 Requirements: Aged 18 or over, in good physical condition, with intermediate level Spanish.
 You must be friendly, communicative and able to work for 6-7 hours per day.
 You must have a medical travel insurance policy for the duration of your stay.

 All volunteers will be based in the village of El Progreso, Drake Bay, on Costa Rica’s Osa Peninsula.
 Accomodation is in private rooms in our tried and tested homestay network of wonderful local families.
 This vibrant community is right on the doorstep of attractions such as Corcovado National Park and Isla el Cano, as well as several pristine Pacific beaches.
 We recommend that volunteers travel by ‘bus and boat’ or by plane to reach the program from San Jose.
 More information about transportation can be found on page 15 of the Volunteer Orientation Manual.

 Volunteers will visit primary schools across the many small communities of Drake Bay and assist with environmental classes.
 You will also participate in children’s after school group games and team building activities, support local recycled art and other community groups and assist with organizing festivals and cultural events.

 As a volunteer you will be assigned one free day each week, during which you may choose to take advantage of the facilities at Drake Bay Backpackers, our non profit hostel, which offers tours, activities and the chance to socialize with other volunteers and travelers.
 You could also spend time with your host family or relax on one of the many beautiful beaches nearby.

 How much does it Cost?

-$30 per night, or $28 per night for volunteers staying 28 nights or more.
 This costs covers accommodation, three meals per day and training.
 It does not cover snack food, spending money nor arrival and departure transportation costs.